-Roundtop.com’s family of magazines, Round Top Texas Life & Style, Round Top Register and Round Top Antiques Show, chronicles life within the Roundtopolis™, a realm that encompasses Fayette, Lee, Bastrop, Austin, Colorado and Washington counties.
+Roundtop.com’s family of magazines Round Top Magazine and Round Top Antiques and Design Show Guide, chronicles life within the Roundtopolis™, a realm that encompasses Fayette, Lee, Bastrop, Austin, Colorado and Washington counties.
 Collectively this is the remaining rural stronghold between the sprawling metros of Houston, Austin and San Antonio.
 Here, where traditions meet transitions, Round Top, home to the nation’s largest antiques and vintage show, is the self-proclaimed capital.

 Although this region is the birthplace of Texas, you won’t find it referred to as the Roundtopolis™ in any history or geography books because we coined the moniker.
 Frankly, we got tired of typing the names of all the counties we chronicle and needed a single descriptor, so we played with words.
 What struck our fancy?
 The oxymoronic idea of a rural “metropolis” where the capital’s population is 90.